URDME/urdme/workflows/neuron/README.txt

 synapses taken from [2] and described in [4].

 This is the first release intended for URDME 1.4.
-A more mature interface is scheduled for release with URDME 1.5.
+A more mature interface is intended for a future release.

 There are minor dependencies on the TREES Toolbox, www.treestoolbox.org, on STENGLIB, www.stenglib.org, and on Comsol,